emintz/ArduinoLib/RTOSAid/README.md

 2. Storage for enqueued messages
 3. Storage capacity, the maximum number of messages that the queue can hold

-Users supply an array of `T` to hold enqueued messages.
+Provide an array of `T` to hold enqueued messages.
 The resulting queue capacity capacity is the array length.

 ```c++